 The eyes are the windows to the soul.
 They are our most cherished feature of individualism, beauty, and self expression.
 They are also the first target in the face that is affected by the aging process.
 Eyelid lifts can offer a huge improvement in the general facial appearance when the eyes start showing their age.
 Moreover, removal of the excess skin of the upper eyelid improves the visual fields tremendously as well as “adds light” to the room.

 Women apply eye shadow and mascara, so they may notice laxity of skin and excess fat around their eyes sooner than men.
 Women tend to have eyelid lifts as early as their twenties.
 In men, it is usually an operation that is sought as early as in their forties.
 By having upper and/or lower eyelid lifts, the look of “being tired” or having not had “enough sleep” is replaced with a refreshed look and that “just came back from vacation” appearance.

 People fall into three categories: Excess skin of the upper eyelid, excess fat of the upper eyelid, or both.
 The procedure is relatively simple and straightforward.
 A patient, who is deemed a good candidate for this procedure, is given antibiotics, and anesthetized in the operating room.
 Local Anesthesia is used to anesthetize the eyelids and give post-operative relief.
-Next, the excess skin is excised and the excess fat is removed from the upper eyelid, as needed.
+Next, the excess skin is removed, and the excess fat is removed from the upper eyelid, as needed.
 The incision is closed, leaving a fine scar in the upper eyelid crease that is usually imperceptible with time.
 Care is taken not to remove too much fat and give a “hollow” look.